Houston Service Processing Center

 About the Court

-The Houston Service Processing Center has two sitting Immigration Judges.
+The Houston Service Processing Center has three sitting Immigration Judges.

 In addition to determining whether individuals are admissible (i.e., should be permitted to enter the United States) or deportable (i.e., should be removed from the United States), the Immigration Judge has jurisdiction to consider applications for various forms of relief from removal.
 These include applications for such relief as asylum, adjustment of status, cancellation of removal and waivers of inadmissibility.